 What you will learn: how to improve your copy, value proposition and sales messaging.

-Great sales resources:
+Additional sales resources:

 Laja, Peep.
 2012.
 Useful Value Proposition Examples (and How to Create a Good One).
 Conversion XL.